charlottegray17/100-days-of-code/log.md

 **Thoughts:** I don't want to get carried away and say things are falling into place, but I did really enjoy the experience.
 And recalled a lot from the initial tutorial which was positive.
 Got a new accountability partner in Alex for my portfolio, so it really really truly is getting done this month.
 IT HAS TO.
 I will not enter into August without it.

+### Day 9: Wednesday July 8, 2020

+**Today's Progress**:
+Followed Traversy Media tutorial to make my own hamburger menu oh my gaashhh!
+I love it. https://www.youtube.com/watch?v=DZg6UfS5zYg.
+Worked on some more designs for portfolio to hand over to Alex.

+**Thoughts:** Will repurpose this for my own portfolio hamburger menu.
+This is just like what I had wanted.
+I would like the animation to not be circle but instead fold out from the top left/top right corner (wherever the button is).

+I would also then like the menu buttons to align to the right and display illustrations large on the left - showcasing the animations!!

+Following tutorials is proving really useful for me in learning more ways to use CSS.
+I had no idea about all of these pseudo classes and sub selectors.
+I had no idea you could create so much using JUST html and CSS.
+I think I've been under the impression Skillcrush was providing all I needed to know, when really it was just an introduction.

+Observing tutorials, and then putting my own spin on them is the bridge I need before jumping into whole projects - I think that will also provide the foundation I will need to actually get through my own projects.
+I thought the recently laid to rest Chris Messina Project https://github.com/charlottegray17/chris-generator-improved would be a very simple project, but in hindsight what I was trying to do was probably a bit complex for my current knowledge.

+I hope to look back at the end of this challenge, or perhaps, and be able to pick out what was wrong with my approach, and try again.

 **To Do's**